yrdsb-peths/intro-to-github-senaG1/README.md

 The contents of a readme file are written using [Markdown](https://www.markdownguide.org/basic-syntax/).
 You view the nicely formatted file when it is displayed on this Github page.

 # Part A. Make changes to the README file
+  Sena Godek
 1. Click the `pen` symbol above.

-2. Enter your First Name: sena godek
+2. Enter your First Name: Sena Godek

-3. Enter your favourite animal: Deer
+3. Enter your favourite animal: Cat

 4. Click the green `Commit Changes` button.